MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 | Tritanopia | The inability to perceive any blue light. |
 | Achromatopsia | The inability to perceive any color, except for shades of grey (extremely rare). |

 Less extreme versions of these color vision deficiencies exist, and in fact they are more common.
 For example, protanomaly is a reduced sensitivity to red light (as opposed to protanopia, which is the complete inability to perceive red light).
-However, these **-omaly** vision deficiencies are not as clearly defined:  every person with such a vision deficiency is different and may see things differently (being able to perceive more/less of the relevant colors).
+However, these **-omaly** vision deficiencies aren't as clearly defined: every person with such a vision deficiency is different, and may see things differently (being able to perceive more or less of the relevant colors).

-By designing for the more extreme simulations in DevTools, your web apps are guaranteed to be accessible to people with protanomaly, deuteranomaly, tritanomaly, and achromatomaly as well.
+By designing for the more extreme simulations in DevTools, your web apps are guaranteed to be accessible to people with vision deficiencies as well.

 Send your feedback by [tweeting](https://twitter.com/intent/tweet?text=@EdgeDevTools) or choosing the [Send Feedback](../../../contact.md) icon!